Lluís Sitjar: Biography

 When the Spanish coup of July 1936 triumphed, Sitjar joined Falange Española.
 On September and October 1936, with the appointments in Mallorca of Mateo Torres Bestard and Francisco Barrado Zorrilla as Civil Governor and Head of Falange Security respectively, the repression against trade unionists and members of left-wing parties intensified, but more rapidly and more secretly than had been carried out during the first months of the war.
 Thus, on a regular basis, groups of prisoners were officially released from Palma prisons; but in reality squads of Falangists took them out to be shot.
 One of the main places of execution was Porreres, where prisoners were executed on the walls of the Oratorio de la Santa Creu and then buried in mass graves in the local cemetery.
 Given the influence of Sitjar in the population, both because of his political and economic ascendancy and because of his membership in the Falange, he was a character involved in the bloody events that took place.

-Once the Civil War was over, Sitjar was again Palma councilor between 1940 and 1943.On 3 July 1943, he returned to occupy the presidency of CD Mallorca, at a time of institutional and sporting anxiety for the club.
+Once the Civil War was over, Sitjar was again Palma councilor between 1940 and 1943.
+On 3 July 1943, he returned to occupy the presidency of CD Mallorca, at a time of institutional and sporting anxiety for the club.
 During his tenure, which lasted until 1946, the team achieved promotion for the first time to Segunda División in 1944 and promoted the construction of a new playing field: Es Fortí, which was inaugurated on 22 September 1945.
 This was one of his last public appearances, as he suffered from polyneuropathy that gradually undermined his health.
 When he resigned from his position in 1946 he did not hold the presidency again but he continued to be up to date and actively participate in the social life of the club, especially in times of economic and institutional crisis that could suppose the demise of the entity.

 On 11 June 1955, RCD Mallorca decided to rename Es Fortí as Luís Sitjar Stadium in his honour.
-He died shortly after, on 21 December 1956, after having spent the last thirteen years of life in a wheelchair due to polyneuropathy suffered.
+He died shortly after, on 21 December 1956, after having spent the last thirteen years of life in a wheelchair due to polyneuropathy.